 For sufferers, the disease is without a community.
 People with CF must keep a three meter distance from each other in order to reduce the spreading of any viruses or bacteria.

 This means Charlotte cannot have cannot have any friends with her condition.
 Unlike other illnesses, she cannot go through life in solidarity with others in her situation.

 CF organisations run camps for siblings and events for parents, but CF sufferers must go it alone.

-Charlotte Taylor begins her day with physical therapy, breathing in and out hypertonic saline through a nebuliser.
+Charlotte Taylor begins her day with physical therapy, breathing hypertonic saline through a nebuliser.